Alrov Properties and Lodgings Ltd.

 Overseas Expansion Strategy

-In recent years, the company has diversified its real estate endeavors by investing overseas, mainly in Switzerland, in income-producing properties financed by equity capital and non-recourse loans.
+In recent years, the company diversified its real estate projects by investing abroad, mainly in Switzerland, in income-producing properties financed through equity and non-recourse loans to the borrower.

 Alrov has built 140,000 sq.m. of shopping and entertainment avenue, residential apartments and 2 luxury hotels.
 Alrov Mamilla is the largest construction project in Jerusalem.